 It’s like being a really skinny guy with abs.
 Our abs don’t count until we’re muscular.
 (Dammit.)

 Those big beefy strong guys?
 They’re disqualified.
-No matter how muscular a chubby guy is they still have the sex appeal of an overweight guy (less than a skinny guy).
 They win points from men for being stronger, but their guts fail to win them points with women.

 I should note here that I don’t mean abs, I simply mean a trim waist, i.e., no love handles or belly.
 A flat stomach is equally as attractive as abs, unless you’re dating a woman who’s really into fitness, in which case she may prefer abs simply because she’s part of that cut culture.
 Generally though being extremely lean is a way for us to show off to each other—not to women.